 - Paul Yoo, President & COO, U.S. Patriot Tactical

 A typical enterprise level e-commerce migration takes 4 to 8 weeks to GTM (Go-To-Market).
-To ensure that your website migration goes as planned, consider using a platform, such as BigCommerce and an ecommerce website migration consultant.
+To ensure that your website migration goes as planned, consider using a platform that matches your business goals and needs.